RenderKit/embree/readme.txt

 == Compiling Embree for Xeon Phi  ==

-Embree supports the Xeon Phi[TM] coprocessor under Linux.
-To compile Embree for Xeon Phi[TM] you need to enable the XEON_PHI_ISA option in CMake and have the Intel Compiler and the Intel[TM] Manycore Platform Software Stack (MPSS) installed.
+Embree supports the Xeon Phi™ coprocessor under Linux.
+To compile Embree for Xeon Phi™ you need to enable the XEON_PHI_ISA option in CMake and have the Intel Compiler and the Intel™ Manycore Platform Software Stack (MPSS) installed.

-Enabling the buffer stride feature reduces performance for building spatial hierarchies on Xeon Phi[TM].
+Enabling the buffer stride feature reduces performance for building spatial hierarchies on Xeon Phi™.

 == Compiling Embree on Windows  ==